Francode77/Unsupervised_HAR/README.md

 ![image](/assets/segmentation_12_signals.png)

-The original timeseries data has now been split into segments.
-They all contain 14 signals which we want to label in clusters.
+The original timeseries data has now been split into a number of frames that more or less correlate with the labels.

 **Labeled data**

-Now we need to apply the methodd on our unlabeled data.
+Now we need to apply this method on our unlabeled data.
 A demonstration of this can be seen in the notebook file `segmentation.ipynb` which serves no other purpose.

 ![image](/assets/changepoints_unlabeled_1.png)

-The processing of the unlabeled ata in the above image resulted in 9 frames
+The processing of the unlabeled data in the above image results in 9 frames

 ![image](/assets/frame_unlabeled_1.png)